-- Cash and Investments
+- Cash and Investments Laws

-- Conflicts of Interest
+- Conflicts of Interest Act

-- Retirement Systems
+- Local Retirement Systems

-- Procurement
+- Procurement Laws

-- Unclaimed Property
+- Uniform Disposition of Unclaimed Property Act

 The results of our tests disclosed no instances of noncompliance with the provisions referred to in the preceding paragraph.
 With respect to items not tested, nothing came to our attention that caused us to believe that the James City Service Authority had not complied, in all material respects, with those provisions.